 PBH 345 Concepts in Community Health Practice.
 This course provides an integrated application based approach to public health concepts and practice by examining the philosophy, purpose, history, organization, functions, tools, activities and results of public health practice at the national, state, and community levels.
 The course also examines public health occupations and careers.
 Case studies and a variety of practice-related exercises will serve as a basis for student participation in real world public health problem-solving simulations.
 The various components of the course aim to stimulate interactions among student and instructors around important problems and issues facing public health.
-(3); Prerequisites: SOC 120, SOC 101 of an outbreak investigation, an introduction to public health surveillance, and an overview of specific types of investigations in which a field epidemiologist might become involved, including traceback studies, environmental health assessments, noninfectious health event investigations, contact tracing, and forensic epidemiology.
+(3); Prerequisites: SOC 120, SOC 101

+PBH 360 Field Epidemiology.
+This course is designed to provide an overview of the methods used in epidemiologic field investigations.
+It provides students with a comprehensive review of the basic components of an outbreak investigation, an introduction to public health surveillance, and an overview of specific types of investigations in which a field epidemiologist might become involved, including traceback studies, environmental health assessments, noninfectious health event investigations, contact tracing, and forensic epidemiology.
 In addition, resources that often come into play in outbreak investigations are presented, such as public health laboratories, the incident command system, and geographic information systems.
 (3); Prerequisite: SOC 301